Autism spectrum disorder has received a lot of public attention in recent years.

 Living with autism and caring for an autistic child can offer you a new and unique perspective on the world.

-Seeking support from doctors, psychologists, and therapists – including speech therapists – can go a long way in helping you or your child to learn, adapt, and grow.
+Seeking support from doctors, psychologists, and other licensed therapists in DC – including speech therapists – can go a long way in helping you or your child to learn, adapt, and grow.

 If you think you or your child may have autism spectrum disorder District Speech can help assess behavioral patterns and identify treatments for symptoms in need of management.